CandiceTTtt/ps06-shinyapps-CandiceTTt/README.md

 # ps06-shinyapps-CandiceTTt

-In this app, I used Red List data for endangered species from 2000 to 2022.
+In this app, I used Red List data by IUCN for threatened species from 2000 to 2022.

 On the first page the user is first shown a brief introduction and a random portion of the data in general.